GOLDEN HAIRY FIG Ficus aurata Miq. (1867) SECTION: ERIOSYCEA

 (1) Ficus inaequipetiolata (narrow leaf) used to be considered a morph of Ficus aurata.
 In Corner’s illustration above the long thin leaf on the left is almost certainly a leaf of Ficus inaequipetiolata not Ficus aurata.

 (2) Ficus fulva which is less common in secondary forest on the edge of towns but more common along the edge of primary forest.
 The simplest and easiest way to tell the two species apart is by cutting open a fig fruit.
 The interior of F. aurata is full of sharp white hairs.
-With Ficus fulva, both male and female fig interiors are full of fleshy red tepals – (the fleshy bits surrounding the seeds) but no white hairs.
+With Ficus fulva, both male and female fig interiors are full of fleshy red tepals – (the fleshy bits surrounding the seeds) but no or few white hairs.

 Ecology: The explanation for the difference is probably that Ficus aurata primarily evolved to be dispersed by large grazing mammals such as rhinos and elephants which eat the whole branch leaves and figs together whilst Ficus fulva evolved to be dispersed by birds, such as bulbuls that peck the fig open and bats that use their teeth to open the hairy skin.